-The 1st periodic (semi-annual) FRM covers the segment period starting from the Program Start Date to the end of the first 6 (six) months of the Program.
-The FRM must be submitted to the ILL/USL by each CM within 3 weeks from the end of the segment period.
-The 2nd and subsequent FRMs follow the same time sequence.
+The 1st periodic (semi-annual) FRM covers the segment period starting from the Program's Effective Date to the end of the first 6 (six) months of the Program.
+The FRM must be submitted to the ILL / USL by each CM within 3 weeks from the end of the segment period.
+The 2^{nd} and subsequent FRMs follow the same time sequence.